vald3nir/Android-My-Nanny/README.md

 # App My Nanny
-Mobile app of an electronic nanny
+A mobile app of an electronic babysitter for the IoT Discipline.

+Master in Computer Science - UFC

 ## Overview